winitzki/scall/tutorial/programming_dhall.md

 ```

 The function `sumListInt` is a "fold-like" aggregation operation.
-To run the aggregation, we simply apply the value `list` to some arguments.
+To run the aggregation, we need to apply the value `list` to some arguments.
 What are those arguments?

 The type `ListInt` is a curried function with three arguments.